liquidlight/typo3-module-data-listing/README.md

 ```

 ### Additional columns
-It is possible to pull in additional columns from the fe_users table as well as columns from any join tables by making use of the `module.tx_backendmodulesdatatables.settings.additionalColumns` object where:
+It is possible to pull in additional columns from the fe_users table as well as columns from any join tables by making use of the `module.tx_moduledatalisting.settings.additionalColumns` object where:
 1. `table` is the name of the table you wish to pull the additional column from (this can be fe_users or any joined tables)
 2. `column` is the name of the column you wish to pull in
 3. `label` is the label that is used in the datatable header

 **Setup**
 ```
-module.tx_backendmodulesdatatables {
+module.tx_moduledatalisting {
 	settings {
 		additionalColumns {
 			table {